 Over the next 48 hours, he lashed out at various Democrats, baselessly accusing President Obama of wiretapping him during the campaign.
-Many months later, the New York Times reported that Trump instructed White House counsel Don McGahn to keep Sessions from recusing himself, and when he failed Trump attacked his staff:
+Many months later, the New York Times reported that Trump instructed then-White House counsel Don McGahn to keep Sessions from recusing himself, and when he failed Trump attacked his staff:

 Mr. McGahn was unsuccessful, and the president erupted in anger in front of numerous White House officials, saying he needed his attorney general to protect him.
 Mr. Trump said he had expected his top law enforcement official to safeguard him the way he believed Robert F. Kennedy, as attorney general, had done for his brother John F. Kennedy and Eric H. Holder Jr. had for Barack Obama.

 Mr. Trump then asked, “Where’s my Roy Cohn?”
 He was referring to his former personal lawyer and fixer, who had been Senator Joseph R. McCarthy’s top aide during the investigations into communist activity in the 1950s and died in 1986.

 The Times also reported that despite his recusal, Sessions worked to spread negative information about FBI Director James Comey after he refused to publicly confirm that Trump wasn’t under investigation.